MicrosoftDocs/azure-reference-other/studio-module-reference/select-columns-in-dataset.md

      If there are just a few columns in your dataset, you can use the **Visualize** option to see the first 100 rows and then figure out which column is index 1, 2, and so forth.

-     - The indexes in Azure Machine Learning start at 1, so the first column is always 1.
+     - The indexes in Machine Learning start at 1, so the first column is always 1.

      - To get the index of the last column, look at the two lists of columns in the Column Selector: AVAILABLE COLUMNS and SELECTED COLUMNS.
 The gray bar beneath the column list displays the count of columns in each list.
 Thus, if 24 columns are available and two columns are selected, there are a total of 26 columns, and the index of the final column is 26.